CI/CD Integration

 - if: $CI_PIPELINE_SOURCE == "merge_request_event"Best Practices

-- Run scans on pull requests, not just on merge to main — catch regressions early
+- Run scans on pull requests, not just on merge to main — catch regressions early.

-- Start with
+- Start with a low threshold (e.g.

 - Use the